 “Mental health care is a critical component of our health care safety net, and allowing these providers access to cost-saving, quality-enhancing advances in health information technology will improve the care that millions of American receive,” said Whitehouse.
 “By expanding the use of electronic health records, my legislation will give mental health professionals access to comprehensive and up to date medical histories, enhancing the precision of diagnoses and reducing medication errors.”

-The Health Information Technology Extension for Behavioral Health Services Act of 2010 will:
+The Behavioral Health Information Technology Act of 2011 (S. 539) will:

-• Expand the types of providers eligible for Medicare and Medicaid incentives for the use of electronic health records to include licensed psychologists and clinical social workers;
+- Expand the types of providers eligible for Medicare and Medicaid incentives for the use of electronic health records to include licensed psychologists and clinical social workers;

-• Expand Medicare hospital incentive funding eligibility to include inpatient psychiatric hospitals;
+- Expand Medicare hospital incentive funding eligibility to include inpatient psychiatric hospitals;

-• Expand Medicaid hospital meaningful use incentive funding eligibility to include community mental health centers, mental health treatment facilities, psychiatric hospitals and substance abuse treatment facilities; and
+- Expand Medicaid hospital meaningful use incentive funding eligibility to include community mental health centers, mental health treatment facilities, psychiatric hospitals and substance abuse treatment facilities; and

 - Clarify eligibility of community mental health centers, psychiatric hospitals, behavioral and mental health professionals, substance abuse professionals, mental health treatment facilities, and substance abuse treatment facilities for technical assistance from Regional HIT Extension Centers.

 Whitehouse has been a national leader on the implementation of HIT.
-Last year he spearheaded the effort to create HIT regional extension centers to provide information and technical assistance to doctors who implement this new technology.
+Two years ago, he spearheaded the effort to create HIT regional extension centers to provide information and technical assistance to doctors who implement this new technology.
 He was also a lead advocate for the creation of the “Beacon Communities” program which was established as part of the Recovery Act’s overall $18 billion federal investment in HIT.
 This program will establish a series of fully operable HIT “communities” around the country – including one in Rhode Island – to serve as models for the rest of the nation.